 - 1. Visit http://tplinkwifi.net, and log in with the password you set for the router. - 2.
-The Quick Setup wizard will guide you through the setup.
-Follow the step-by-step instructions to connect your router to the internet. - Note: If the Quick Setup wizard does not appear, go to Advanced > Quick Setup. ■ - 3.
+Follow the step-by-step instructions to complete Quick Setup configuration or go to Advanced > Quick Setup for configuration to connect your router to the internet.
+Then follow the step-by-step instructions to connect your router to the internet. - 3.
 To enjoy a more complete service from TP-Link (remote management, TP-Link DDNS, and more.), log in with your TP-Link ID or click Sign Up Now to get one.
 Then follow the instructions to bind the cloud router to your TP-Link ID.